LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 The following data is shown in the plots:

 * Plot of the raw data of the sensor
-* Plot of the sensor's internal temperature sensor
+* Plot of the sensors internal temperature sensor
 * Background noise level with reference to the initial baseline
 * Histogram of the background noise level